Colorful rectangle Colorful rectangle

 Offshore wind

-Offshore wind has a vital role to play in the global transition to green energy.
+Offshore wind offers higher efficiency and greater potential compared to onshore wind due to the faster and more consistent sea winds.
 Offshore wind farm development in the Baltic Sea is our strategic direction.

 Learn more